suffolklibraries/sljekyll/health/open-space/stowmarket/index.md

 ![Open Space logo](/images/featured/featured-open-space-logo.jpg)

-Here is the new timetable for Open Space at Stowmarket Library for 23 October - 18 December 2018!
+Here is the latest timetable for Open Space at Stowmarket Library.
 Lots of exciting things coming up and some great discussions.

 If you have any questions please do get in touch, or just come along to a session on Tuesdays from 11am-1pm at [Stowmarket Library](/libraries/stowmarket-library/)&#8211; all are welcome!